sarveshlohar/django_project/README.md

 now open browser and type "localhost:8000" or "ipaddress:port"

-Web app is built by using Bootstrap4 and Django
+Web app is built by using Html, Bootstrap4 and Django